duke-interactive-graphics/Interactive-Graphics-Critical-Code/index.md

 ## Over the course of our semester together we will:

-* Learn programming fundamentals and develop a codebase in both p5.js (javascript) and Processing (java).
+* Learn programming fundamentals and develop a codebase in both p5.js (javascript) and ml5.js.
 * •	Develop interactive interfaces through physical computing, computer vision, and audio input.
 * Engage critically with interface design, physical computing, and new media discourse.
 * Develop and expand critical creative practices that engage contemporary technology concepts